Flipboard

 offbeat france Starts Here!

-Welcome to Offbeat France, for the Francophile who seeks inspiration!
-We'll go beyond the baguette into French culture and history, and explore the backstory of France: some of it practical, some of it quirky, and the rest, at times, utterly unbelievable.
+Welcome to Offbeat France, written for the Francophile who seeks to veer off the beaten path!
+We'll explore the workings of French culture and history, and uncover the backstory of France.
+Some things will be practical, others quirky, and the rest, at times, utterly unbelievable.
 All written by a local, yours truly, who strives to go beyond the cliché.

 Hello and welcome!

-But first, here's a peek at my view, a glorious sunrise seen from my office window: I (and Leo, one of my six cats) overlook the Rhône River, in the hilly rural valley that roughly lies between Annecy and Lyon...
+But before we get started, here's a peek at my view, a glorious sunrise seen from my office window: I (and Leo, one of my six cats, two dogs and four chickens) overlook the Rhône River, in the hilly rural valley that lies somewhere between Annecy and Lyon...

 Leo the cat sitting on my roof